cyborgcatboy/lemmydl/README.md

 lemmydl.py can be executed either with or without python.

-Made with python 3.11, should work on any python 3.6+
+Made with python 3.11, can probably get working on any python 3.6+ if you tweak `tomllib` to be a different library.

 ## usage
 refer to `lemmydl.py --help` for command line arguments.